In this year’s end post I will give you a little programming challenge!

 We already had a lot of examples that make use of the

-Here we will give you some concrete examples in the area of research on Type 2 Diabetes Mellitus (DM) to show that the package is especially well suited in the field of medical research, so read on!
+Here we will give you some concrete examples from the area of research on Type 2 Diabetes Mellitus (DM) to show that the package is especially well suited in the field of medical research, so read on!

 Continue reading “OneR in Medical Research: Finding Leading Symptoms, Main Predictors and Cut-Off Points”